 N Wales, Sunday 11 January 2015

-Thirteen members enjoyed the first trip of 2015 to North Wales.
+Thirteen members enjoyed the first trip of 2015 to N Wales.
 We all met at Llanfairfechan promenade and immediately proceeded to Foryd Bay a tidal bay south west of Caernarfon.
 Skirting the minor road to the west of the castle at Caernarfon brought us to the Menai Straits and eventually the northern end of Foryd Bay.
-We made a few stops along the bay and highlights included up to 6 Great Northern Divers with some of them very close inshore, a flock of Brent Geese that over-winter in the bay, Black-Tailed and Bar-Tailed Godwit together on the foreshore, Little Egret, Rock Pipit and sizeable flocks of Wigeon and Pintail.
+We mad a few stops along the bay and highlights included up t 6 Great Norther Dives with some them very close inshore, a block of Brent Geese that over-winter in the bay, Black-tailed and Bar-tailed Godwit together on the foreshore, Little Egret, Rock Pilot and sizeable flocks of Wigeon and Pintail.

 After a couple of hours we travelled back to the Spinnies nature reserve at Aberogwen.
-Highlights here included sizeable numbers of Great Crested Grebe and displaying Goldeneye, a female Eider, 4 Greenshank and a roosting Peregrine.
+Highlights here included sizeable numbers of Great Crested Grebe and displaying Goldeneye, a female Eider Duck, 4 Greenshank and a roosting Peregrine.

 We then returned to Llanfairfechan for our lunch.
 Highlights here included further, more distant views of Great Northern Diver, Slavonian Grebe, Black Guillemot plus Dipper and Grey Wagtail in the stream.

-We then proceeded to Old Colwyn to view the Scoter flock in the bay.
-The Scoter flock was a few thousand strong but we only managed Common Scoter and were unable to find any Velvet or the over-wintering Surf Scoters.
+We then proceeded to Old Colwyn to view the Scoter flock in the bay which was a few thousand strong but we only managed Common Scoter and were unable to find any Velvet or the over-wintering Surf Scoters,

 Our final destination was a small working sand quarry between Afonwen and Bodfari on the A541 Mold-Denbigh road.
-However we failed to find the reported over-wintering Black-Necked Grebe or Mandarin and added only Tufted Duck and Coot to our list for the day.
+However, we failed to find the reported over-wintering Black-necked Grebe or Mandarin Duck and added only Tufted Duck and Coot to our list for the day.

 We managed 49 species on a cold, very blustery day with poor light.

-Over the weekend of 6th- 8th February, 16 members enjoyed a weekend’s birding in S.W.
+Over the weekend 16 members enjoyed a weekend's birding S.W.
 Scotland.
 We stayed at The Bruce Hotel in Newton Stewart and were well looked after.

-We woke up Sunday morning to thick fog and after another filling breakfast and checking out, we set off east towards RSPB Ken-Dee.
+We woke up Sunday morning to thick fog and after another filling breakfast and schecking out, we set off east towards RSPB Ken-Dee.
 Even though the fog lifted on the way, by the time we got to our destination we were enveloped again.
 This fog remained with us the rest of the day and hampered our birding slightly.
-On the minor road down to Ken-Dee we saw numerous Red Kite and a Dipper and a walk at the reserve yielded a few woodland birds including Long-Tailed Tit, Willow Tit, Nuthatch and Great Spotted Woodpecker.
-We saw a few Canada and Greylag Geese but were unable to see the majority of the geese because of the fog.
-A short stop at Carlingwark Loch in Castle Douglas didn’t give us any new birds and we carried on to Caerlaverock WWT reserve on the Solway.
-Highlights here included Whooper Swan, another drake Green-Winged Teal, Treecreeper, Yellowhammer and a Water Rail.
+On the minor road down to Ken-Dee we saw numerous Red Kite and a Dipper and a walk at the reserve yielded a few woodland birds including Long-tailed Tit, Willow Tit, Nuthatch and Great Spotted Woodpecker.
+We saw a few Canad and Greylag Geese but were unable to see the majority of the geese because of the fog.
+A short stop at Calingwark Loch in Castle Douglas didn't give us any new birds and we carried on to Caerlaverock WWT reserve on the Solway.
+Highlights here included Whooper Swan, another drake Green-winged Teal, Treecreeper, Yellowhammer and a Water Rail.

-We ended up with a list of 105 species, and everyone, despite the fog on the Sunday, enjoyed an excellent weekend’s birding.
+We ended up with a list of 105 species and everyone, despite the fog on Sunday, enjoyed an excellent weekend's birding.

 Burton Mere Wetlands, Tuesday 17 February 2015

-Views from the centre included the expected duck, geese and waders – highlights being a water rail being chased across open ground by a moorhen and a single greenshank.
+Views across from the centre included the expected duck, geese and waders - highlights being a Water Rail being chased across open ground by a Moorhen and a single Greenshank.

-From here we took the recently opened path to the old Inner Marsh Farm hide.
-Here there was no sign of the long eared owl reported to be roosting near the hide.
+From here we took the recently opened path to the old Inner Marsh Farm Hide.
+There was no sign of the Long-eared Owl reported to be roosting near the hide.